gijit/gi/README.md

 `gigit` v0.9.4 feature summary:

 * interactively code in Go.
-Finally a REPL not based on re-compiling whole new programs.
+Just-in-time for Valentine's Day, a Go REPL that is not based on re-compiling everything after every line.

 * the ability to import binary Go packages.
 Call into native Go code from the REPL.